sjlee25/nnstreamer-object-detection/README.md

 <br>

-To use your own tensorflow libraries instead of ones given by nnstreamer-tensorflow package,
+To use your own tensorflow libraries instead of ones given by nnstreamer-tensorflow package, you need to build and install nnstreamer from source.

-you need to build nnstreamer from source.
 You can refer to [install guidelines with Meson/Ninja build](https://github.com/nnstreamer/nnstreamer/blob/main/Documentation/getting-started-meson-build.md).

 <br>